ldennington/cloud_computing_programming_assignments/assignment_1/milestone_3/README.md

 sudo apt update
 sudo apt install -y couchdb
 ```
-We then set up `couchdb` in single-node configuration with the `0.0.0.0` bind
+We then set up `couchdb` in single-node configuration with the `0.0.0.0`
-address and created an admin user/password.
+bind address and created an admin user/password.
+Additionally, we
+installed the `couchdb` Python package:

+`pip install couchdb`

 ### Creating `assignment_one` database